-G. Ridgely Sappington, Director.
+G. Ridgley Sappington, Director.

 Forrest Bramble

-Samuel Want

 Edwin T. Dickerson

 Thomas F. Cadwalader

+Arthur L. Jackson

 George O. Blome, Clerk.

 The Law School endeavors not only to thoroughly equip its students with an accurate knowledge of legal principles, but also to train them in the application of that knowledge and fit them for the practice of the law.
-To that end, special care and thought is devoted to the conduct of the Practice Court, which is in session throughout the scholastic year.
+To that end, special care and thought are devoted to the conduct of the Practice Court, which is in session throughout the scholastic year.